jasminetrinity527/Personal-Portfolio/README.md

 Attached is the source code for my website that consist of my Personal Portfolio, easily to naviagte please click "https://jasminetrinity527.github.io/Personal-Portfolio/" to view.
+This Portfolio is was constructed for easy naviagtion of my educational background and skilled performances.
+Feel free to click.